usgin/sesar2parquet/MigrationNotes and lookup tables/MigrationWorkflowNotes.md

 ## sample_upload_history
 not sure what to do with this.

-## sesar_users
+## sesar_user
-most will go into Agents table, sesar specifica stuff to
+most will go into Agents table, sesar specific stuff to 2024 sesar_user table.  notes apply to current sesar_user, put these in new sesar user table.   *?ADD note field in 2024 agent table?*

+## sesar_user_code
+IGSN prefixs; a user might be associated with multiple prefixes (user codes). copy table, make sure ids are the same

+## sesar_user_code_role
+maps users to role id (integer 1-4).
+Sesar_role table defines roles.
+Also has geopass_id, user_code, and orcid_id, all of which duplicate content in either sesar_user or sesar_user_code.
+Leave this for admin reimplmentation.

+## spatial_ref_sys
+spatial refrence system. copy table.  *add description field and label?*

 #	Work flow

 ## Tables that copy directly
 fields in source table map directly to fields in target tables.
 All source table content accounted for.